-Loose or exposed electrical wires can be a very common problem caused by home improvement projects and normal wear and tear.
+Loose or exposed electrical wiring can be a very common problem caused by home improvement projects and normal wear and tear.
 Identifying a loose or exposed wire can be hard when they are hidden within your home.
-However, if you do see an exposed electrical wire it is important to stay safe and follow the steps for repairing the wire.
+However, if you do see exposed wires in a wall or elsewhere in your home, it is important to stay safe and follow the steps for repairing the wire.

 Find out which electrical circuit your exposed wire is on and turn off the connection.
 This will allow you to work safely without the hazard of electric shock.
-It is important when conducting any electrical wiring to turn off the electrical circuit before you touch anything.
+It is critically important when conducting any work on exposed electrical wiring to turn off the electrical circuit before you touch anything.